aasimrajabali/Portfolio/Processing -Java/Game/README.txt

 ***README FILE***
-1. Open the group_19_assignment6.pde file and click 'Run'
+1. Open the 'game.pde' file and click 'Run'
 2. Press any key to start the game
 3. Moving up, down, left and right, moves the character
 4. You can stop your momentum by pressing any key